open-contracting/ocdskit/README.md

 Transform it to a stream of release packages, and validate each:

     jq -crM '.[]' release_packages.json | ocdskit validate --schema http://standard.open-contracting.org/schema/1__0__3/release-package-schema.json

+Or, validate each with a local schema file:

+    jq -crM '.[]' release_packages.json | ocdskit validate --schema file:///path/to/release-package-schema.json

 Transform it to a stream of compiled releases: